hyosung11/Launch-School/Courses/JS109/glossary.md

 ### `return`

 JavaScript uses the `return` statement to return a value to the code that called the function: the **caller**.
 If you don't specify a value, it returns `undefined`.
 Either way, the `return` statement causes the function to stop running and returns control to the caller.

+An expression is anything that JavaScript can evaluate, even if that value is `undefined` or `null`.
+Expressions do something, but they also return or evaluate to a value.
+The returned value may not always be what you expect.

 The **return value** is the evaluated value of the expression.